eMapR/TimeSync-Plus/README.md

 <img src = 'https://github.com/eMapR/TimeSync-Plus/blob/master/images/01_DB_box.JPG' width="400">

-After a few moments the Plots list will be populated with polygon or point identification values.
-Clicking on one of the plot list identification values will show the plot's spectral and temporal data.
+After a few moments the plots list will be populated with polygon or point identification values.
+Clicking on one of the plot list identification values will show the plot's spectral and temporal data.This may take a few moments.
+If no images appear in the bottom section make sure your selected database is in the same directory as your tiles folder.
+If you see a "no data" value in the plots list, that good.
+It just means the exportable CSV is writable.

 <img src = 'https://github.com/eMapR/TimeSync-Plus/blob/master/images/02_plotlist.JPG' width="200">

- This may take a few moments.If no images appear in the bottom section make sure your selected database is in the same directory as your tiles folder.
+Your display should look similar to the image below.

 <img src = 'https://github.com/eMapR/TimeSync-Plus/blob/master/images/full.JPG' width="800">